Étrabonne Castle: History

-The castle, founded around 1084 by Narduin d'Estrabonne, rebuilt in stone at the beginning of the 13th century, will be extensively altered around 1450 by William III.
+The castle, founded around 1084 by Narduin d'Estrabonne, rebuilt in stone at the beginning of the 13th century, was extensively altered around 1450 by William III.
 On the death of the last of the Estrabonne in 1471, it passed into the Aumont family, before being dismantled by the troops of Louis XI in 1477.
-It suffered further damage during the various wars that affected the County.
+It suffered further damage during the various wars that affected the county.
 But its transformation into a farm from 1570 saved it from destruction during the Revolution.
 The castle still retains its feudal aspect with in particular the great hall, the chapel and the remains of three towers, including a powerful keep.

 The castle in its current form is built after the ruin of the feudal castle after the Thirty Years' War.

 The entire castle has been listed as a historical monument since the December 27, 2019 and is also a registered site by decree of November 13, 1942.